-Q. How do i apply to become a member of the vendorship program?
+Q. How do i apply to become a member of the Spindle?

 A. Just visit the application page, see which sector of the incubator your business will work in, read over the details and click the apply button to reach either the craft or kitchen application pages.